Axway/mft-convert/content/en/docs/TransferCFT/concepts/about_parallel_transfers/session_troubleshooting.md

 ---
 title: "Session related troubleshooting"
 linkTitle: "Session related troubleshooting"
 weight: 250
----This section provides transfer examples that demonstrate parameter dependencies and typical log outputs, including errors, which you may encounter when using similar values.
+--- This section provides transfer examples that demonstrate parameter dependencies and typical log outputs, including errors, which you may encounter when using similar values.
 The goal is to understand the effect of parameter combinations, and be able to adapt settings to your particular needs.

 - [Example: cft.server.max_session is less than MAXCNX](#Example:)
 - [Example: cft.server.max_session is greater than MAXCNX](#Example:2)